RainbowJM/css-to-the-rescue-2223/README.md

 After checking all the options, I went with the *Interactive Firework Show*.

-Techniques that I think I will use for this assigment:
+Techniques that I think I will use for this assignment:
 - Grid
 - Scroll snap
 - Animations